Tutorial Gateway

 print(employee)

-Data Frame in R programming 1
+Data Frame in R Programming 1

-Create Named Data Frame in R
+Create a Named Data Frame in R

 DataFrame_Name <- data.frame(“index_Name1” = Item1, “index_Name2″ = Item2,… ,”index_NameN” = ItemN )